stat697-s19/course-questions-wiki/week-06-reflections/yli110-stat697.md

 	;
 quit;

-* DML example: obtain rows of data;

 proc sql;
 	select *
 		from work.iris
 	;
 quit; /*no rows, only coped the columns*/

-* DML example: create rows of data from select query;

 proc sql;
 	insert into work.iris
 		select * from sashelp.iris
 	;
 quit;

-* DML example: create row of data using values statement for all columns;

 proc sql;
 	insert into work.iris